HelmholtzAI-FZJ/2023-getting-started-with-ai-on-supercomputers/01-access-machines.md

 ## Example: PyTorch

-(make sure you are still connected to JUSUF)
+(make sure you are still connected to Juwels BOOSTER)

 ```bash
 $ python